Mistakes happen, allegations happen faster.

-- Bodily injury or property damage due to the provision of a skilled professional service, and
+- Bodily injury or property damage due to the provision of a skilled professional service

-This doesn’t mean that your clients and customers can’t file a lawsuit against you, but it does mean that your E&O insurance policy would pay for your legal costs (including any settlements or judgments) in the unfortunate event that you do get sued.
+This does not mean clients cannot file a lawsuit against you.
+It does mean your E&O insurance policy would pay for your legal costs, including any settlements or judgments, in the unfortunate event that you do get sued.

-For example, if your financial advice led to a client losing 75% of their portfolio and they sued you, the attorney fees and ensuring settlement wouldn’t have to bankrupt you.
+For example, if your financial advice led to a client losing 75% of their portfolio and they sued you, the attorney fees and any resulting settlement would not have to bankrupt you.

 It is worth noting that E&O insurance will NOT cover instances of intentional misconduct, dishonesty, or fraud.

-Many business owners are under the impression that their General Liability policy covers any and all liability claims.
-But that General Liability policy isn’t as extensive as you might think.
+Many business owners are under the impression that their general liability policy covers any and all liability claims.

 Let’s look at two hypothetical liability insurance claims to untangle the difference between these two essential coverages.

-Marta is a successful accountant who (prior to COVID) had a stream of clients in her downtown office to sort out their finances.
+Marta is a successful accountant who has a stream of clients in her downtown office to sort out their finances.
 During one appointment, her client Greg trips on a chair and breaks his wrist.
-He decides to sue, but Marta’s General Liability insurance policy is available to cover Greg’s medical expenses as well as Marta’s legal costs.
+He decides to sue, but Marta’s general liability insurance policy is available to cover Greg’s medical expenses as well as Marta’s legal costs.

 The following month (Marta has terrible luck!), she is so distraught over the court case that she forgets to file Debbie’s taxes with the IRS.
 Debbie is hit with some hefty late fees and files a lawsuit against Marta to cover them.
-This is where Professional Liability insurance would come into play.
+This is where professional liability, E&O, would come into play.

 Do I Really Need Errors and Omissions Coverage?

-You might be an expert in your field…after all, that’s why you opened a business.
-But your expertise is simply not enough to keep you completely free of all allegations and lawsuits.
+You might be an expert in your field (after all, that’s why you opened a business).
+But expertise is simply not enough to keep you completely free of allegations and lawsuits.

 As we mentioned earlier, no one is perfect.
 And there’s a good chance that either you or one of your employees will slip up at some point during the upcoming years.